- Review the Loyola University Maryland policies and procedures for research involving human participants.

 - Sign the application form and, if you are a student, obtain the signature of your faculty sponsor.

-- Submit the application with attachments to Julie Ryder in ORSP, Beatty Hall, Suite 116.
+- Submit the application with attachments to Derek Bowden in the ORSP, Beatty Hall, Suite 116.
 If submitting via email please send to email@example.com.

 Research involving human subjects may not begin until the application is approved by the IRB.

 You will be notified by phone and/or email of any issues that may arise during the review and of the application's ultimate approval or denial.
 Upon notification of approval, you may begin your research.
 After the review is completed, both you and the faculty sponsor (if applicable) will be mailed a copy of the approval form, and ORSP will retain a copy of the approval form and application for at least three years after completion of the research.

 Exempt research must be reviewed by ORSP to confirm that it meets the criteria for exempt status.
 Once an application is received by ORSP, it will take about 2-3 business days to review.
 The ORSP may send applications submitted as exempt to additional IRB committee members for further review.
 This review process will take approximately three weeks.